Siddharth-Chandel/Gmail-Cleaner/README.md

 # **Gmail Cleaner**

 As so many user having social media account in today's world, they receives so many promotional or some important e-mails.
-If the user is an active user on social media, then he is able to manage their Gmail account easily.
-But if the user is inactive for sometime and later he wants to be an active user, then, by seeing lot of unuseful mails on their account, the user become frustrate and if he decides to clean his account by deleting all the mails, then it turns into very tedious and time consuming task.
+If a user is an active user on social media, then he is able to do systemically arrangement of their Gmail account very easily.
+But if a user is inactive for sometime and later on he wants to be active again, then, by seeing lot of unuseful mails on their account, the user become frustrate and if he decides to clean his account by deleting all the mails, then it turns into very tedious and time consuming task.

 For these kind of scenario, automation comes in existence.
-This, Gmail Cleaner, do your tedious and time consuming task of cleaning the mails in a few minutes.
-And you become free to do any other important work.
+This program, do your tedious and time consuming task of cleaning the mails in a few minutes.
+And meanwhile, you become free to do any other important work.

-## Authors
+## Author

 - [@Siddharth-Chandel](https://github.com/Siddharth-Chandel)